AmbireTech/adex-protocol/README.md

 It is a smart contract that allows the users of the dApp (publishers/advertisers) to:

 * Use many devices (e.g. PC, mobile, HW wallet) as one identity, without having to share the same private key between them
-* Interact with the Ethereum network w/o needing to have ETH
+* Interact with the Ethereum network without needing to have ETH
 * Allow certain actions to be scheduled/performed automatically without needing them to be online, for example withdrawing funds from OUTPACE channels

 This solves many UX hurdles that are typical for blockchain-related applications.